OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ## Key parts of this sample

+This sample inserts a table of fictitious sales data for Contoso.
+The data is pulled from one of two mock data sources; a mock Excel file, or a mock SQL database.
+The user can select which data source to use either in the task pane, or in the contextual tab.

+After the sales table is created, the sample creates a contextual tab named **Table Data**.
+When you select any cell or range inside the table, the contextual tab is displayed on the ribbon.
+When you select any cell or range outside the table, the contextual tab is hidden.

+The contextual tab supports commands related to working with the sales data.
+When you make changes you can submit them and update the mock data source.
+Or you can refresh the table from the mock data source.

 ### Shared JavaScript runtime

 Contextual tabs requires the manifest.xml file to specify loading the shared JavaScript runtime.
 For more information on configuring the shared runtime, see [Configure your Office Add-in to use a shared JavaScript runtime](https://docs.microsoft.com/office/dev/add-ins/develop/configure-your-add-in-to-use-a-shared-runtime)